Want to learn more about some of the sustainability topics we introduce in our C3 Leadership Training?

 - Waste Characterization and Diversion Studies

-In 2009, the City of Chicago performed a Waste Characterization Study and a Waste Diversion Study.
+In 2021, the City of Chicago performed a Waste Characterization Study and a Waste Diversion Study.
 The Waste Characterization Study details the quantity, sources and composition of the city’s waste stream.
-The Waste Diversion Study measures the city’s current diversion rate and estimates our maximum reasonably achievable diversion rate.

 - Worms Ate My Garbage by Mary Appelhof